tbrowder/PDF-GraphPaper/README.md

 The specification file
 ----------------------

-This program, at execution time, will check for the existence of a specification file in the user's home directory.
+This program, at execution time, will check for the existence of a specification file in the user's home directory at '\$HOME/pdf-graphpaper.cnf'.

 If none is found, the built-in defaults will be used.
 Those defaults can be seen by using the `show-specs` option.
 You can also see them at this link: [SPECS](SPECS.md).

 AUTHOR
 ======